flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

               learning_rate=0.02,  # use very small learning rate mini_batch_size=16,
-              mini_batch_chunk_size=4,  # optionally set this if transformer is too much for your machine max_epochs=10,  # terminate after 10 epochs
+              mini_batch_chunk_size=4,  # optionally set this if transformer is too much for your machine max_epochs=1,  # terminate after 10 epochs
               )
 ```

-Done!
-This trains a classifier for one task that you can now either use as a normal classifier, or as basis for
+This script starts from the TARS-base model, so a few epochs should be enough.
+But if you train a new TARS model from scratch instead
-few-shot and zero-shot prediction.
+(see step 5a in the code snippet above) you will want to train for 10 or 20 epochs.

 ### How to train with multiple datasets